salex/rails7_playground/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 7.0.3

-* System dependencies
+* System dependencies slim-rails

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

 * ...

+This is just a simple test app to try things out, help others solve problems etc.

+I may point to some part of the app if I need to allow someone to view a problem or solution.

+Some this in here are

+- Custom slim scaffold templates for tailwind